 The higher Caucasus is waiting with some awesome overlanding routes.
 Our winter will be spend in India and Nepal, but we will back in summer for more.

-Check it out: the Landcruising Adventure Laptop Sleeve Collection
+Check it out: The Landcruising Adventure Laptop-Sleeve Collection

 Index for Overland Camping in Georgia